napframework/nap/docs/doxygen/markdown/03_editor.md

 	- `warning` indicates you should probably look what is being said.
 	- `fatal` means something is not right and are very useful for discovering why something doesn't work.

-Use the filter to find specific messages.<br>
-The dropdown on the top-right of this panel allows you to show or hide messages based on their level, in order of importance. `warning` is more important than `debug`.<br>
+Use the filter to find specific messages.
+The dropdown on the top-right of this panel allows you to show or hide messages based on their level, in order of importance. `warning` is more important than `debug`.
 If a message pops up that has been underlined, you can double `RMB` it to reveal the object or property that message is saying something about.

 Instance Properties {#instance_properties}
 -----------------------
 Shows all component instance property overrides.

 ![](@ref content/napkin-panel-instance-props.png)

 Napkin allows you to edit resource properties and instance properties.
 Instance properties are unique per instance where resource properties are shared by all instances.
 Only properties of a component can be overridden per instance because a component is instantiated, together with the entity the component belongs to.
 Select a resource in the resource panel to edit shared properties.
 Select a component in the scene panel to edit unique properties.

-You can view all the overridden properties in the 'Instance Properties' panel.

-Loaded Modules
+Modules {#napkin_modules}
 -----------------------
 Shows all currently loaded modules by Napkin.
 The modules expose all available components and resources to Napkin and the running application.